nagendrakathi/cv/Readme.md

     Click the "Fork" button at the top-right corner to create your own copy of this repository.

 2. **Fill in Your Details**
     Navigate to the `data` folder and update the files with your personal information.
-Ensure all fields are completed appropriately.

 3. **Generate Your CV**
-    Follow the instructions in the repository to generate your CV.
+    Run the project.

 ## Notes

 - Double-check your details for accuracy.
-- Refer to the documentation for any additional customization options.

 Happy CV building!